mairechew/hangry-no-mas/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to CodePen user Barney Parker for providing the base code and functionality to the spinning wheel
-* Inspiration
-* etc
+* Shoutout to any indecisive foodie that might have a hard time making these crucial decisions regularly. :)